ursadropsus/znou/README.md

 (arXiv:2310.02207).

 This is an independent proposal.
-It is not affiliated with, endorsed by, or a product of Anthropic, CCP Games / Fenris Creations, MIT, or anyone else.
+It is not affiliated with, endorsed by, or a product of Anthropic, CCP Games / Fenris Creations, or anyone else.

 The corpus is derived from *Moby-Dick*, public domain, with Project Gutenberg's apparatus removed.
 Model weights are the original 2019 GPT-2 small release and